gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

 | An isocelses triangle can be drawn at a given angle, given the base and the height.
 | The formuals above can be used to calculate the angle B, which the turtle needs to turn and the side length, b.

-| The code below uses sequencing only.
-| The code below uses the x and y positions and only works when the base is drawn horizontally.

 .. code-block:: python

     import turtle